SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 Street Photography Tips No.2 – Know Your Camera

 This tip applies to all photography really.
-Confidence with your camera, how it performs, handles and responds in different situations is key to obtaining great results.
+Mastering street photography is much easier when you have confidence with your camera.
+Understanding how it performs, handles and responds in different situations is key to obtaining great results.

 If a stranger on the street gives you permission to take their picture they won’t want to wait while you faff about getting your shutter settings right.
 That’s when your subject may start to feel self-conscious and you risk losing the emotion of the shot.

-The street entertainer on London’s South Bank (pictured above) indulged me by playing to the camera, but it meant shooting quickly before he turned away.
+The London street photography example above is a good example of this.
+The street entertainer on London’s South Bank indulged me by playing to the camera, but it meant shooting quickly before he turned away.

-A good indicator of how well you know your camera is your ability to operate with it at a night event.
+A good indicator of how well you know your camera is your ability to operate with it at night.
 If you can make adjustments to shutter, aperture and ISO simply by touch and feel then chances are you will have good reactions for street photography.

 Street Photography Tips No.3 – Sit Still